RamiRami96/Suumbike/README.md

 Next.js app for dating.
-This app lets you connect with other people through web roulette.
+This app lets you connect with other people through video rooms.
-The dating app is under development.

-TODO:
-- Refresh JWT token
-- Add unit tests

 Stack:
 -Next.js 13.4 (server actions)
+-Socket.io
 -Tailwind
 -Prisma